How to Treat and Prevent Shin Splints

 1. Choose the right shoe for your activity

-The types of activities you do, how often you do them and where, and the shape of your foot all help determine which athletic shoes are best for you.
-Visit a shoe store that specializes in athletic footwear and ask for help finding the appropriate shoes.
-Make sure they fit well, provide support where you need it, and are comfortable.
+Choosing athletic shoes depends on the types of activities you do, how often you do them, where you do them and the shape of your feet.
+Visit a store that specializes in athletic footwear.
+Ask for help to find the right pair.
+Make sure they fit well, provide support and feel comfortable.

 2. Pace yourself